 When stress never seems to end, work deadlines feel like an assassin stalking you every day.
 How will you keep up?
 Add to this the feelings of anxiety and overwhelm that there are never enough minutes to do all you need to do.
 Or take care of everyone expecting you to serve them.

 You keep your head to the grindstone because you’ve made commitments to reaching certain deadlines.
 There are people waiting for you to deliver.
 But you don’t have the energy, confidence, and strength to push through another twelve hour slog.
-Yet you do it anyways because that’s what’s required for you to reach your goals.
+But it doesn’t stop at work, does it?

 Recently I was asked to speak to a group of artists about how to take care of ourselves so that we can take care of other people.
 The question came from a subject I’ve covered on my Healthy Dose Of Vitamin D Grant video series.
-The same inner issues that surround a full-time musician in dealing with overwhelm, anxiety, and stress are what business leaders, executives, and entrepreneurs wrestle with.
+The same inner issues that surround a full-time musician in dealing with overwhelm, anxiety, and stress are what business leaders, executives, and entrepreneurs wrestle with every day.
+I bet you wrestle with similar types of the same issue too.

 What does it look like to take care of ourselves so that we have more enough energy, care, time and love for others that we want to work with?